rockholla/terraform-packer-workshop/intermediate-terraform/exercises/06/README.md

 * **Security Ops and Admins**: managing resources related to security both on-prem and in the cloud
 * **Integrations Team**: defining and implementing what makes up a given system, set of systems for the org, environment-wide concerns, etc.

 So, with this team structure, we might assign responsibility like the following.
-Image each team managing 1 or many modules to aide the integrations team in wiring it all up quite easily:
+Image each team managing 1 or many modules to aid the integrations team in wiring it all up quite easily:

 * **Compute Ops and Admins**
     * AWS EC2